Poisoning the Inner Prediction Logic of Graph Neural Networks for Clean-Label Backdoor Attacks: Additional Experiments

 In our original comparison, we faithfully preserved each method's specific poison node selection, either designed or random.
 While it ensures a fair comparison, we agree that evaluating the performance of baselines when they also poison nodes that are selected by our poisoned node selector would highlight the module's utility.
 Hence, we update the baselines using our poison node selection under the clean-label setting and denote the updated methods with \textbf{-S}.
 We evaluate them on four datasets and record the average ASR|clean accuracy(\%) towards three target models adopted in the main text of our work, i.e., GCN, GIN, and GAT:

-From Tab.~\ref{tab:append-addselector}, we obtain the following key findings: \begin{itemize}[leftmargin=*] \item All baselines show enhanced ASR when using our poison node selection, confirming its effectiveness \item Among them, ECGBA-S has the most significant improvement.
+From Tab.~\ref{tab:append-addselector}, we obtain the following key findings: \begin{itemize}[leftmargin=*,itemsep=2pt,topsep=2pt,parsep=0pt,partopsep=0pt] \item All baselines show enhanced ASR when using our poison node selection, confirming its effectiveness \item Among them, ECGBA-S has the most significant improvement.
 It is because we improved its uncertainty metric, so the node should also be uncertain for other classes \item Methods that select nodes randomly only achieve limited improvement, such as ERBA and DPGBA, indicating that the trigger is paramount for effective graph backdoor \end{itemize}

 Results from this analysis demonstrate two main conclusions: \textbf{(i)} Our poisoned node selection module is effective and generalizable, as its adoption improves baseline performance. \textbf{(ii)} However, the primary source of our method's superior attack success rate is the logic poisoning mechanism with solid theoretical ground.
 This is evidenced by the fact that updated baselines still fail to compare with our method.